ridam3502/Bytebreaker_ABCDpara/experiment/theory.md

 *D: Ratio of sending-end current to receiving-end current when receiving-end voltage is zero.

  3.TYPES OF ABCD TRANSMISSION LINE:-

+ The values of A, B, C, and D depend on the electrical characteristics of the line (resistance, inductance, capacitance, conductance) and the length of the line.
+Based on the length, transmission lines are classified into short, medium, and long lines, each having different models and corresponding ABCD parameters:

-a) Short Transmission Line (Length < 80 km)
+a) Short Transmission Line (Length < 80 km) :- Short lines neglect shunt capacitance and are modeled with only series impedance.
 Assuming lumped parameters:

 Series impedance: